Vollsmose: History

-The erection of Vollsmose began in the 1960 and was originally a prestige project for the public service sector, which today is reflected in the high quality of the construction.
+The history of Vollsmose began in the 1960s and was originally a prestige project for the public service sector, which today is reflected in the high quality of the construction.
 Vollsmose was pictured to the citizens of Odense by the prospect of good apartments, which low income families could afford.
 Construction of ordinary houses also began to boom.
 Construction along Åssumvej was finished in the beginning of the 1970s.
 Construction along Vollsmose Allé was finished in 1982.